HOME SECURITY: OVERVIEW

 Safeguard your home security even if you live in Sleepy Valley - predators like to prowl where the prey least expect them.

 Prevent the vast majority of home intrusions - whether by burglar or invader by making sure all your family members use these strategies.
-Of course, predators will always find prey – but the most cautious targets will more likely be spared.
+Of course, predators will always find prey – but the most cautious targets will most likely be spared.

 Crime-Safety-Security > Home Security Overview